qchenevier/MBA_memoire/doc/reaction_organization.md

 ##### Other

-Ongoing streams of performance data open up the possibility of conducting controlled experiments on new ideas.
-Digital leaders have pursued this kind of A/B testing for years on-line and other companies are experimenting in physical settings.
 Sellers can adjust product bundling and pricing depending on circumstances.
 Technology are also changing the economics of manufacturing and making custom manufacturing more efficient [@WESTERMAN2015].

 **Customer understanding:** Firms are exploring social media to understand customer satisfiers and dissatisfiers.
 Companies are learning to promote their brands more effectively through digital media: social media campaign, educational digital tools, building new on-line communities.
 Firms are building analytics capability to understand customers and actively conducting experiments in pricing and promotion [@Westerman2011].

 PagesJaunes, the French Yellow Pages company, saw that the assets related to printing and delivering books would have little use in the new model, but the company's knowledge of local businesses and the relationships its salespeople had with business owners were potentially critical assets going forward.
 By leveraging existing data and retraining the sales force, the company is attempting to reinvent itself in partnership with former competitor Google Inc. PagesJaunes began ramping up digital revenues in France faster than physical revenues were declining [@WESTERMAN2015].

 Learning to sell the new model